google/WebFundamentals/src/content/en/updates/2017/06/chrome-60-deprecations.md

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=684011&desc=2)

-### Temporarily remove navigator.setBeacon()
+### Temporarily disable navigator.sendBeacon() for some blobs

-The `navigator.setBeacon()` function has been available [since Chrome 39](https://www.chromestatus.com/feature/5517433905348608).
+The `navigator.sendBeacon()` function has been available [since Chrome 39](https://www.chromestatus.com/feature/5517433905348608).
 As originally implemented, the function's `data` argument could contain any arbitrary blob whose type is not CORS-safelisted.
-We believe this is a potential security thread, though no on has yet tried to exploit it.
-Because we do NOT have a reasonable immediate fix for it, the `sendBeacon()` function has been disabled until further notice.
+We believe this is a potential security threat, though no one has yet tried to exploit it.
+Because we do NOT have a reasonable immediate fix for it, temporarily, `sendBeacon()` will no longer be invokable on blobs whose type is NOT CORS-safelisted.

 Although this change was implemented for Chrome 60, it is has since been merged back to Chrome 59.